danielyedaniel/Roamr/README.md

 ## Database

 All SQL scripts are located within the `sql_scripts` directory.
 The `create_tables.sql` script is responsible for creating the necessary tables.
 The `init.sql` script populates all the tables with initial sample data.
-Additionally, there are five other query scripts in the `sql_scripts` directory:
+Additionally, there are five other query scripts that we have run over our sample DB and that we may use; they are in the `sql_scripts` directory:

 - `check_username_or_email.sql`: This SQL file checks if a username or email has already been taken.
 It returns all users that use the username or email.
 - `find_following.sql`: This SQL file finds all the users that a certain userID is following.
 It returns all users that this user follows.